Sepang (town)

 Pekan Sepang is a small border town and also a mukim in Sepang District, Selangor, Malaysia.
-The Sepang International Circuit in the western part of the town, where the Malaysian F1 Grand Prix was and Malaysian MotoGP Grand Prix is held.
-Malaysia's largest airport Kuala Lumpur International Airport in the western part of the town.
+The most known part of the town is its western part, which contains both Kuala Lumpur International Airport – Malaysia's largest airport – and the Sepang International Circuit, where the Malaysian F1 Grand Prix was and Malaysian MotoGP Grand Prix is held.

 Administrative divisions

-The area of Mukim Sepang covers 198.08 km².
+The area of Mukim Sepang covers 198.08 km2.
 There are 6 Malay villages, 2 Chinese New villages and 31 neighbourhoods in this mukim.